blahaj-zone/hajkey/docs/install.md

 ### First migration

-In order for Iceshrimp to work properly, you need to initialise the database using
+In order for Hajkey to work properly, you need to initialise the database using
 ```bash
 yarn run init
 ```